bellomuhammadadeiza/aeso_electricity_consumption/README.md

   - Visualization Strategy
       - Created spatial visualizations (maps) using sf and ggplot2 to show regional variations in electricity consumption and temperature.
-      - Developed time series and bar graphs to analyze trends in temperature and electricity usage over time and assess seasonal impacts.
+      - Developed time series and clustered bar graphs to visualize the trends in temperature and electricity usage over time and assess seasonal impacts.

   - Econometric Analysis
      - Conducted regression analysis to evaluate the impact of seasonal temperature extremes (summer and winter) on electricity consumption.